Paranormal Investigations, the Scientific Way-

 The Bregant House and Woodward Candy Factory-

 Jean and Inez Bregant, who were respectively 45 and 42 inches tall, worked as sales and promotional representatives for the nationally-popular Woodward Candy factory.
 They had a house built for them at 517 4th Street that was "just their size," with furnishings and construction at heights and dimensions comfortable for them.
 The house still stands, and is being restored by Preserve Council Bluffs.
-At one of our programs this fall Patricia Murphy, president of Preserve Council Bluffs, will tell the fascinating tale of the Bregants, their custom home, and the Woodward Candy Factory.
-Date and time to be announced.
+Patricia Murphy, president of Preserve Council Bluffs, will tell the fascinating tale of the Bregants, their custom home, and the Woodward Candy Factory November 20, 2 pm at The Center, 714 S. Main Street in Council Bluffs.

 Pottawattamie County Attractions...